 Today's Twitter is now less focused on “What are you doing?” and more about “What’s going on?”
 It has emerged as a source for discovery, with a focus on sharing relevant information and engaging in conversation.
 Many people now think of Twitter as a news source rather than a social network, using it for networking and discussion based on their own interests.

 Since launching in 2006, Twitter has seen incredible growth as more people have discovered its usefulness.
-According to a survey from the Pew Research Center’s Internet & American Life Project, 15% of people online use Twitter (up from 8% in 2010), with usage doubling among users age 25 to 44.
+According to a survey from the Pew Research Center’s Internet & American Life Project, 19% of online adults use Twitter (up from 8% in 2010), and that percentage grows to 35% among online adults aged 18-29.
+There are always new people joining Twitter, so there's always a lot of interesting discussion to follow.

 - Twitter Apps Guide